 The film is billed as a biopic, but Peppiatt remains tight-lipped about how much of it is true.
 “70% of what’s in the film is true,” he claims.
 “I don’t answer that question – it ruins the fun of it.”

 During its festival run, the film has gone down a storm, winning audience awards both in the US at Sundance and closer to home at the Galway Film Fleadh, where it also won the best Irish film and best Irish-language film prizes.
-Curzon and Wildcard are releasing the film in the UK and Ireland at 500 sites, with Wildcard distributing in Ireland on August 8, and Curzon in the UK on August 23.
-Sony Pictures Classics picked up the title from Charades at Sundance, and will distribute in the US on August 2.
+In August, Curzon and Wildcard released it in the UK and Ireland at 500 sites, where it crossed $2.8m (£2.2m).
+Sony Pictures Classics bought the film from Charades at Sundance, and it has taken more than $1m at the US box office.

 Across their promotional tour, the band have persistently vocalised their support for Palestine in the Israel-Gaza conflict.
 Did any of the distributors get skittish about their stance?